Key takeaways

 Many modern POS terminals contain a screen that displays an itemized receipt for the customer.
 This ensures customers understand the full payment amount before paying.
 This can prevent unnecessary chargeback disputes by providing customers the opportunity to verify payment amounts.

-If your POS terminal has a customer-facing touch-screen display, you can typically use it to collect customer emails to use for marketing purposes or merely to send digital receipts and save on paper costs.
+If your POS terminal has a customer-facing touch-screen display, you can typically use it to collect customer emails for marketing purposes or merely to send digital receipts and save on paper costs.

 A touch-screen-enabled POS terminal can also typically be used to prompt customers to enroll in your loyalty program.
 With some POS systems, your terminal can also be used to process loyalty points as a payment method and show customers their loyalty points balance.